-- Verifying the membership status and eligibility of all candidates
+- Verifies the membership status and eligibility of all candidates

-- Validating all petition signatures and voter lists
+- Validates all petition signatures and voter lists

 Creating a Ballot - Section Chairs and Nominating Committee Chairs/Election Coordinators

-Typically, during the annual meeting, many sections engage in bylaws writing and nominating committee nominations and other election related activities.
+Typically, during the annual meeting, many sections engage in bylaws amendment writing, nominating committee nominations, and other election related activities.

-Contact information on Section Nominating Committee Chairs/Section Election Coordinators
+Contact information on Section Nominating Committee Chairs/Election Coordinators due to ASA Office

-Initial email sent to Section Nominating Committee Chairs/Section Election Coordinators informing them of how many positions they need to nominate.
+Initial email sent to Section Chairs and Section Nominating Committee Chairs/Election Coordinators informing them of anticipated election slate

 All section candidate slates are finalized.
-Deadline for Nominating Committee Chairs/Section Election Coodinators to enter all candidates on ballot.
+Deadline for Section Nominating Committee Chairs/Election Coodinators to enter all candidates on vendor election ballot site.

 Preparing for the Election - Candidates for Office

 Candidates are invited to enter their biographies and statements on the official ballot site.

-Deadline for candidates to enter their biographies and statements online.
+Deadline for candidates to enter their biographies and statements on the official ballot site.

 Election - All Eligible Voting Members

 Last day to join ASA or specific section to be eligible to vote in this year's election.

 The ASA Elections Open.
-Members will be sent emails with special links to their online ballots.
+Members will be sent emails to their online ballots.

-Voting in the current year's elections ends at 5 pm.
+Voting in the current year's elections ends at 5pm eastern.